Printex-official/printex-core/README.md

 ======================================

-It is recommended [use the shell script](https://github.com/prtxproject/prtxinstall) to install a Printex Masternode on a Linux server running Ubuntu 14.04 or 16.04
+It is recommended [use the shell script](https://github.com/Printex-official/printex-core/releases) to install a Printex Masternode on a Linux server running Ubuntu 16.04

 ***